Belfast Giants: Elite League era (2003–present)

 The Belfast Giants have won seven EIHL regular season titles – the most recent of which came during the 2022–23 campaign, six Challenge Cup titles (including in 2017–18, 2018–19, 2021–22.
 2022–23 and 2024–25), and two play-off championships.

 Belfast Giants were added to EA Sports' NHL 20 game, enabling players to take control of the Giants in the Champions Hockey League.

 The 2019–20 EIHL season was cancelled on 13 March 2020 with the remaining league fixtures and subsequent play-offs scrapped due to the coronavirus pandemic.
 The Challenge Cup was the only competition to see a winner crowned.

 The 2020–21 Elite League season – originally pencilled in for a revised start date of 5 December – was suspended on 15 September 2020, because of ongoing uncertainty over coronavirus pandemic restrictions.
 The EIHL board determined that the season was non-viable without supporters being permitted to attend matches and unanimously agreed to a suspension.
 The season was cancelled completely in February 2021.

 In March 2022, the Belfast Giants won their fourth Challenge Cup title after beating the Cardiff Devils 3–2 in overtime at the SSE Arena.
 The victory made head coach Adam Keefe the most successful in Giants history.
 The Giants then clinched the 2021–22 Elite League title in April, after a 2–1 shootout victory over the Sheffield Steelers.
 However they missed out on the treble after losing the 2022 EIHL play-off final 6–3 to the Cardiff Devils.

+The Giants facing off against Lausanne Hockey Club in the Champions Hockey League on September 5, 2025.